 ssh wt to login automatically.

-Seems great?
+So far everything working great?
 Well, we are not done yet.
 Let's take it to the next step.

 You can also use SCP commands to upload or download files to and from remote server.